A. K. Paul: 2010s

-Paul is credited as providing bass guitar and sound design for Jai Paul's 2012 release, "Jasmine (demo)".
-He also mastered the track, as with Jai Paul's debut release.
-"Jasmine (demo)" received critical acclaim in the media, with Pitchfork featuring the song as a "Best New Track" within an hour of its appearance on SoundCloud, The New York Times praising its "Prince era sensuality" and The Guardian describing the production as "amazing."
+Paul is credited as providing additional vocals and sound design on Jai Paul's demo recording "BTSTU", as well as mastering the track.
+The demo received widespread blog coverage throughout 2010, leading to significant UK national radio play.
+In 2011, Jai Paul's record label XL Recordings gave the demo an official release as "BTSTU (Edit)" to favourable reviews.
+He provided bass guitar and sound design for Jai Paul's 2012 release, "Jasmine (demo)", and also mastered the track, as with Jai Paul's debut release.
+"Jasmine (demo)" received critical acclaim in the media, with Pitchfork featuring the song as a "Best New Track" within an hour of its appearance on SoundCloud, The New York Times praising its "Prince era sensuality" and The Guardian describing the production as "amazing".
 The song appears on the soundtrack to the 2013 video game, Grand Theft Auto V.